-As of 2018, China, the largest market for the world's recycling materials, enforced the new "National Sword" policy.
+China, the largest market for the world's recycling materials, enforced a new recycling policy.
 This policy banned numerous materials including several types of plastics, unsorted mixed paper and set strict standards for contamination levels.
 This policy has impacted recycling operations across the United States.
 Stakeholders are now faced with the challenges of processing recyclables that have little to no market value.
-Lowering the levels of contamination and understanding that certain materials may no longer be recyclable can help.
+Lowering the levels of contamination (trash) and understanding that certain materials may no longer be recyclable can help.
 We need your support.
 In order to continue pursuing alternative markets and help contain costs, please help lower the levels of contamination by only placing acceptable materials in your recycling container.

 Sorted recycle bales are shipped to recycling manufacturing companies and made into new products.
-At the sorting line at the Material Recovery Facility (MRF), workers must remove any contaminants- this is an essential but also time-consuming step that can slow down the process.
+At the sorting line at the Material Recovery Facility (MRF), workers must remove any contaminants-this is an essential and time-consuming step that can slow down the process.
 If any contaminants are missed in the sorting process, the finished recycle bales could be rejected by recycling manufacturers and, therefore, not acceptable to be recycled.
-Keeping your containers free of trash and non-recyclable contaminants will help reduce recycling costs.
+Keeping your recycling container free of trash and non-recyclable contaminants will help reduce costs.
 Spread the message, "Help keep your recycling clean!"